How Many Ounces Is 8 Tablespoons

 • Weigh When Possible: For critical measurements, especially in baking, use a kitchen scale to weigh the ingredients.

 • Read the Recipe Carefully: Pay attention to the specific instructions in the recipe.
-For example, some recipes may specify "sifted flour" or "melted butter."
+To give you an idea, some recipes may specify "sifted flour" or "melted butter."

 Understanding Measurement Conversions